AnyBody/tutorials/MuscleRecruitment/Inverse_dynamics.md

 # Inverse Dynamics of Muscle Systems

-{{ caution_old_tutorial }}

 The AnyBody Modeling System performs inverse dynamics as one of its central operations.
-In biomechanics, inverse dynamics is traditionally understood at the process of computing from measured ground reaction forces in a gait analysis to net moments in the anatomical joints.
+In biomechanics, inverse dynamics is traditionally understood as the process of computing from measured ground reaction forces in a gait analysis to net moments in the anatomical joints.

 At least in AnyBody context, inverse dynamics is much more than that.
-In brief, inverse dynamics allows you to simulate muscle and joint forces in the entire body undergoing complex movements, taking dynamic inertia forces in to account, and not necessarily requiring measured forces in the interface between the body and the environment.
+In brief, inverse dynamics allows you to simulate muscle and joint forces in the entire body undergoing complex movements, taking dynamic inertia forces into account, and not necessarily requiring measured forces in the interface between the body and the environment.
 Inverse dynamics had the advantage that it allows for analysis of very complicated musculoskeletal systems comprising hundreds of muscles on desktop or